What I Ate on A 20 Mile Run Day

 How I Felt On the 20 Mile Run

-I haven’t run for 3 hours since my last marathon training cycle (2.5 years ago), so that almost seemed like a new sensation for my legs.
+I haven’t run for 3 hours since training for the Ogden Marathon (2.5 years ago), so that almost seemed like a new sensation for my legs.

 As always, these meals aren’t meant to compare and remember that we are all different in how much food we need each day.
 I like to base meals off of the performance plates!